VOCdevShy/Q-Learning_Frozen_Lake/README.md

+# WELCOME ON THE ULTRA-DETAILED DATA VERSION OF Q-LEARNING FROZEN LAKE
 This project has been done with Gymnasium from Farama-Foundation that help you in the AI Reinforcement Learining and the Q-Learning domains.

 This project has been made in a studying context so it could have some errors in the code (You have a list in the "Bug List" file in the doc folder).